-- It’s a controlled agreement that will get your creditors off your back
+- It’s a controlled agreement that will get your creditors off your back and more financial stability

 - You quickly see benefits